Remember when battlefield photos revealed Russian troops were using a Chinese-made armored vehicle?

 Not the first armored truck Moscow bought

 The Dongfeng EQ2091XFB is classified as an all-terrain vehicle in China and is offered to law enforcement agencies.
-Militarnyi also pointed out that this isn’t the first armored vehicle that the Moscow subway systems security unit has received in recent months.
+Militarnyi reported that the Moscow subway systems security unit had received several other Chinese armored vehicles in the months before August 2024.

 Photo Credit: Telegram @busandall